 What makes you happy is different for everyone of course.
 When my first marriage broke down, I lost the ability to make rational decisions, believing that I was so unloveable that no one would want me.
 I went through a desperate phase, until I realised that I needed to spend time alone, getting to know myself again.
 I had no idea what was going to make me happy, other than my children and so I started reshaping my life and doing things differently.

 I now have a new set of priorities to consider, but most importantly, I want to be my own authentic self, no matter what.
 Lumps and all.
-I’m not looking for fireworks, but I do think that chemistry and passion are still an important part of how compatible you are.
+I’m not looking for fireworks, but I do think that chemistry and passion (and smell) are still an important part of how compatible you are.
 So is having a laugh together and I’ve realised that very often it’s the small little things that count.
-The tiny acts of kindness – a cup of tea in the morning.
+The tiny acts of kindness – a cup of tea in the morning (mainly) and an offer to help you with the recycling.
 In fact, enjoying life and the company of others should be boiled down to the basics.
 Do you want to make each other happy?
 If that’s the case, then maybe you’ve found a keeper.
 I am now looking to keep things as simple as possible (which isn’t easy when there are lots of kids and previous life stuff to consider).

 So what is important to you?
 The questions I would now ask would include the following:-